The City of Alameda has selected its next chief executive

 Salary and Benefits: Real Property Specialist I annual pay range: $73,641-$91,946.
 Real Property Specialist II annual pay range: $87,360-$109,102.
 The District provides an excellent benefits package including health, life & disability insurance as well as CalPERS pension.
 Please see the Benefits page of the District website for details.

 How to Apply: Apply online at CalOpps.org.
 This recruitment will remain open until the position is filled.
-The first review of applications will be conducted during regular business hours on November 15, 2018.
 The application window may close at any time after this date without additional notice.
-Interested applicants are encouraged to apply early.

 To apply for this exciting career opportunity, the following four application materials are required: